ArtistWorks: Events

 ArtistWorks has hosted several onsite master classes.
 In January 2019 they hosted bluegrass artists Bryan Sutton and Andy Hall at their Napa headquarters and flew contest winners in to participate in the Big Bluegrass Giveaway.
 The Big Ukulele Giveaway with Craig Chee and Sarah Maisel followed at the end of January 2019.
 The company hosted the Big Jazz Giveaway with John Patitucci, George Whitty, Eric Marienthal and Peter Erskine in April 2019 and the Big Bluegrass Virtual Masterclass with Mike Marshall, Tony Trischka and Michael Daves in July 2019.

-In December 2019 the company will host a guitar getaway and master class featuring Nathan East, Guthrie Trapp and Keith Wyatt.
+In December 2019 the company hosted a guitar getaway and master class featuring Nathan East, Guthrie Trapp and Keith Wyatt.